 In 2003-04 Hal McGee produced the five-volume Quotidian Assemblages compilation project.
 In 2005 he recorded and released a 2-hour video film called The Secret Life Of Hal McGee.

-In 2006, with the encouragement of Andrew Chadwick and Christopher Miller (2), McGee began performing live for the first time since 1987, joining the ranks of Florida's burgeoning noise/experimental music scene.
+In 2006, with the encouragement of Andrew Chadwick and Christopher Miller (2), McGee began performing live for the first time since 1987, joining the ranks of Florida's live noise/experimental music scene.

-Hundreds of McGee’s solo and collaborative releases and compilations, both archival and recent (including many works created in 2012), are available for free from his official bancamp page.
+Hundreds of McGee’s solo and collaborative releases and compilations, both archival and recent (including many works created in 2012), are available for free from his official Bandcamp page.